 David A. Ross, ScD

 Dave Ross, ScD, is president and chief executive officer (CEO) of The Task Force for Global Health.
-In this role, Dr. Ross provides strategic direction to The Task Force and oversees eight programs focused on neglected tropical diseases, vaccines, field epidemiology, and public health informatics.
+In this role, Dr. Ross provides strategic direction to The Task Force and oversees 13 programs focused on disease elimination, prevention, and protection.
 He assumed leadership of The Task Force on May 1, 2016, after 16 years as director of The Task Force’s Public Health Informatics Institute (PHII) and its predecessor All Kids Count.